Château d'Yquem Sauternes 2022 - 1er Cru Classé Supérieur

 Rated estate (2022 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-Blended from 80% Sémillon and 20% Sauvignon Blanc, Château d'Yquem 2022 is a serious contender for the title of wine of the vintage.
-It reveals a remarkably delicate, complex, and energetic bouquet of rose, candied citrus, exotic fruits, and orange marmalade.
-It is full-bodied, dense and deep, with perfect balance, enhanced by a heart of fleshy fruit, lively acidity and a beautiful gastronomic bitterness, as well as dry extracts that lead to a long, airy, delicately fragrant and refined finish.
-Lorenzo Pasquini and his team perfectly understood the vintage by favoring third-growth grapes, fully exposed to Botrytis cinerea, in the blend, bringing density and precision as well as an energetic and beautifully balanced interplay between bitterness and sweetness.
-The residual sugar level reaches 160 grams per liter, making it the second highest since the iconic 1945 vintage.
-2034-2074
+Blended from 80% Sémillon and 20% Sauvignon Blanc, the 2022 Château d'Yquem is a strong contender for the title of wine of the vintage.
+It reveals a remarkably delicate, complex, and vibrant bouquet of roses, candied citrus, exotic fruits, and orange marmalade.
+It is full-bodied, dense, and deep, with perfect balance, enhanced by a heart of fleshy fruit, lively acidity, and a beautiful gastronomic bitterness, as well as dry extracts that lead to a long, airy, delicately fragrant, and refined finish.
+Lorenzo Pasquini and his team perfectly understood the vintage by prioritizing the third-harvest grapes—fully exposed to Botrytis cinerea—in the blend, bringing density and precision as well as an energetic and magnificently balanced interplay between bitterness and sweetness.
+The residual sugar content reaches 160 grams per liter, making it the second highest since the iconic 1945 vintage.
+2034–2074

 About the estate: